 - Describe your experiences living/traveling in the United States.

-Any Columbia College or Columbia Engineering first-year student who is not a United States citizen or who, regardless of citizenship, self-identifies as an international student can apply to take part in ISOP.
+Any Columbia College or Columbia Engineering first-year student who is not a United States citizen or who, regardless of citizenship, self-identifies as an international student can take part in ISOP.

-Selected ISOP participants will pay $50 USD for the program.
+ISOP participants will pay $300 USD for the program.
 Financial aid is available.

 No, ISOP is not mandatory.
-However, we expect students who choose to participate in the program to attend all programs scheduled during pre-orientation.
-Students who choose not to attend mandatory programs will be responsible for their housing fees and may be removed from the program.
+However, we expect students who choose to participate in ISOP to attend all programs scheduled during pre-orientation.
+Students do not fully participate in ISOP programs will be responsible for their housing/dining fees and may be removed from the program.

 Yes.
 All meals are included during ISOP.
-ISOP will communicate with selected participants for their dietary needs.
+ISOP will communicate with registered participants for their dietary needs.

 We encourage students to apply to all pre-orientation programs that interest them.
 Information shared during the pre-orientation program will be made available to international students who do not participate in ISOP.
 There is also programming during the NSOP week that all international students should attend, especially those who do not participate in the pre-orientation program.
 In addition, there are on-going programs and one-on-one support for international students throughout international students' time at Columbia.